7 Real estate negotiation tactics - The actual price of a property

 - When does the seller want to do the property settlement?

 You may need to examine the following once you better grasp the property and, more significantly, the seller's motivations for putting the property on the market.

-You might, for example, offer the asking amount but prolong the settlement period to allow you to finish your plans and feasibility studies without incurring interest on the property.
+For example, you could offer the asking price but extend the settlement period so you can finish your designs and feasibility study without having to pay interest on the property..

-If the seller is adamant about the terms, you can negotiate your price.
+If the seller is firm on the terms, you can negotiate your price: